sure12456/my-app/README.md

-Trying it the whole setup few more times to get a clear understanding of the points that were missed in initial builds.
+Trying the whole setup few more times to get a clear understanding of the points that were missed in initial builds.